Post 16 Options

 - Entering the labour market - although some form of continued training must be attached to the offer of employment to comply with the raising of the participation age

-- New T- Levels (Technical qualifications) are being launched later this year, however local delivery will not be available until September 2022 via New College Stamford.
+- New T- Levels (Technical qualifications) are being launched later this year (2020), however local delivery has not yet been confirmed by the Further Education Colleges.
 A T-Level will be equivalent to three A-Levels.

 Deepings students received the same information during a dedicated Post 16 options event on the same day.